ThinkBigAnalytics/AoaDemoModels/README.md

     from .training import train
     from .scoring import evaluate

+And if you want to deploy this behind a restful API add the ModelScorer abstraction for the REST engine

+    from .scoring import ModelScorer

 In the case of an R model, the model_modules folder is slightly different with